Twigest

 Combine Account and Keyword Trends

 Track competitor account activity alongside keyword volume in one unified digest.
-When a competitor's account spikes in mentions and a category keyword spikes simultaneously, Twigest surfaces both in the same briefing.
+When a competitor's account sees a mention surge and a category keyword surges simultaneously, Twigest surfaces both in the same briefing.

 Who Uses Twitter Trend Tracking